How to Move or Transfer Articles and Posts From One Website to Another?

 Remove outdated content

 On this page, you will see the words "webmaster tools" and "remove outdated content".

-You can see even more information below that including links that you'll find useful if you have some legal issues or if you want to remove your personal information from the web.
+You can see even more information, including links that you'll find useful if you have some legal issues, or if you want to remove your personal information from the web.

 Below that, you can see a textbox where you can paste the URL link of the post that you want to de-index.

 Request removal or de-index your content